Ali-chakaroun/ISEP-LivingDocumentation/ldj-readme-renderer/README_template.md

 The analyzer can also be used as a Maven plugin (which is defined in [ldj-maven-plugin](/ldj-maven-plugin)).
 For an example on how to use the Maven plugin, see the `pom.xml` configuration in [ldj-maven-plugin-example](/ldj-maven-plugin-example).

+### State of analyzer

+The following Java language elements are currently included in the generated JSON:

+> [~implemented-visit-types]

+The links refer to the types as present in the [JavaParser](https://javadoc.io/static/com.github.javaparser/javaparser-core/3.25.6/) library.
+Note that the level of detail is not infinite; some nested constructs may be cut short and included as a string literal.

 ## Support Libraries

 There is currently no support library available.